 - Recycling of products leads the list of environmental concerns with respect to returns processing.

 - There is no great indication of which department or organization owns returns, and the position level responsible for returns varies by company size.

-Every merchant wants to reduce returns; following the industry’s leading practices can help.
-For instance you have to understand the metrics of the returns process, and measure and continuously improve processing performance.
+Every merchant wants to cut down on returns; following the industry’s best practices can help.
+For instance, you have to understand the metrics of the returns process, and measure and continuously improve processing performance.

-You should also review company return policies and customer service practices to reduce returns.
+You should also review company returns policies and customer service practices to look for ways to reduce returns.
 And you can use information technology to track and monitor the process and provide information on returns to the rest of the organization.

 A few other things you can do:

 - Organize for returns processing and development of efficient practices.